simulationcraft/simc-server/jekyll/index.md

 If you need help on running SimulationCraft, developing custom actions lists, or have other questions, please see our [extensive documentation](https://github.com/simulationcraft/simc/wiki/StartersGuide).
 You can also normally find helpful people on our IRC channel at [irc.gamers-irc.org #simulationcraft](http://chat.mibbit.com/?server=irc.gamers-irc.org&amp;channel=%23simulationcraft)
+- Please be patient when waiting for a response, as a lot of people afk in the channel for long periods.

 Wondering what may have changed since the last time reports were updated?
 [Check here!](https://github.com/simulationcraft/simc/commits/master)
 We also update release notes on every official build, which are easier to understand but are not as up to date.
 [Check them out here](http://www.simulationcraft.org/download.html)